1

 OEDIT division: Business Funding and Incentives

 In accordance with the updated OZ requirements, OEDIT is embarking on a multi-month process to support the Governor in nominating up to 25% of Colorado’s eligible low-income census tracts to be opportunity zones.
-We are engaging local governments, economic development organizations, and other community leaders, as well as the public at large, to ensure the State’s nominations match local priorities.
+Federal guidance identifies 360 eligible tracts in Colorado, so the state will be able to designate 90 census tracts for OZ 2.0.

 Eligible Opportunity Zones in Colorado